ibm-messaging/mq-rdqm/cloud/aws/README.md

 # Deploying IBM(R) MQ Advanced RDQM on AWS

-This sample shows how to deploy the Replicated Data Queue Manager (RDQM) support that is part of IBM MQ Advanced.
+This version of the sample shows how to deploy the Replicated Data Queue Manager (RDQM) support that is part of IBM MQ Advanced, in a way that is closer to how a production deployment would be done.

 This version of the sample has several major enhancements:
-1. It uses an AutoScalingGroup in each Availability Zone
+1. It uses an AutoScalingGroup with a LaunchConfiguration in each Availability Zone to automate the creation of each instance, including replacing an instance automatically if one fails

-This sample includes a CloudFormation Template that creates three Instances, one in each Availability Zone of a Region.
-A script, ```createStack```, is provided which creates a stack using the AWS CLI so if you wish to use this script you have to install and configure the AWS CLI.
+2. It uses a separate NetworkInterface for each Instance that is dedicated to RDQM
+3. It creates two LoadBalancers: one for public traffic and one for private traffic

+The updated CloudFormation Template is written to be deployed into an environment with an existing VPC and bastion hosts so these are no longer created.
+You will need to supply information about the subnets etc. when you deploy the template.

 As three Instances have to be created you will probably want to create your own AMI so that you can do most of the configuration, including installing MQ, only once.